heyjul3s/bloody-react-image/README.md

 # Endword

-That is it for now, however, possibly, may be looking into adding a built-in progressive loading mechanism into the component and Jessica, if you're reading this...
+That is it for now, demos to be added soon and ossibly, may be looking into adding a built-in progressive loading mechanism into the component as default and Jessica, if you're reading this...
 Call me.